an-h-ngo/S1-Team-3/README.md

 - FR-S1 / FR-D1: Authentication (Login/Logout) - Users can log in and log out.
 - FR-S3: Search for Courses - Users can search for courses using various search filters and criteria.
+- FR-S7: View Schedule - Students can view their
 - FR-S10: Password change - Users can change their password, which updates the database with the new password, redirects them to the login screen for re-login.
 ## Future Work